Oncade/AstroHauler/Documents/Step1.md

 - Implement the upgrade system for ship improvements
 - Create more diverse salvage types and obstacles
 - Refine art style and add more visual polish
+- Expand the base (MainMenu) to allow SpaceBucks spending on upgrades

 ## Conclusion

 This implementation plan provides a roadmap for developing Phase 1 of AstroHauler.
 Weeks 1 and 2 tasks are complete, establishing the project structure, core objects, keyboard controls, basic UI, and the initial salvage collection loop. **The tether system has been updated to use a key press ('t') for activation/deactivation, targeting the nearest salvage within a configurable range, which is now visually indicated.**

 **Week 3 updates include:**
 1. Implementing zero-drag space physics for proper momentum preservation when tether is disconnected
 2. Adding enhanced visual feedback for the tether with stretch indicators and salvage highlighting
 3. Implementing touch controls with a virtual joystick and tether button
 4. Ensuring player and salvage maintain their velocity when the tether is disconnected
+5. Implementing the "Haul" concept where each game session is a salvage mission
+6. Adding an exit zone where players can end their current Haul and return to base
+7. Implementing SpaceBucks persistence between Hauls using localStorage
+8. Updating UI to show both current Haul score and total SpaceBucks

 The next step (Week 4) focuses on polishing and testing the game mechanics, refining the physics feel, and optimizing performance across different devices.